AlexanderBondarev/DS-Scan-CH/README.md

 # DS-Scan-CH
-Scanning the surface of potential energy when scanning the CH distance for diazonium salts.
+Scanning the surface of potential energy when changing the C^2^-H distance for diazonium salts.